jasoncui/jasoncui.github.io/_posts/2016-01-08-my-hope-for-DC-tech.md

 On the other hand, I see a lot of room for improvement.
 I think the DC, Maryland, and Virginia (DMV) area has a lot to offer and is poised to really develop rapidly in the coming years.
 In the years to follow, I want to see more talented individuals set-up shop in the area and to build great companies, create new jobs, and foster a stronger tech community in what is already a very substantial one.

-Based on my experience, here are a few things I believe would help the area further progress in 2016.
+Here are a few things I believe would help the area further progress in 2016.

-### More seed funding in DC, Maryland, and Virginia.
+### More seed funding in the DMV.

 This is pretty self-explanatory and is the same thought echoed by DC Inno's article.
 More seed money means more early-stage companies.
 More early-stage companies means more talent and interest drawn to the area.